 Las Vegas Social Security Disability Attorney

-income to individuals whose injuries prevent or physically restrict their
+supplemental income to individuals whose injuries prevent or physically restrict their ability

-ability to work.
-Depending on the nature of your disability, as either
+to work.
+Depending on the nature of your disability, as either temporary

-temporary or permanent, your SSD payments may be supplied on a temporary
+or permanent, your SSD payments may be supplied on a temporary or permanent

-or permanent basis.
-These cases can be highly complex because SSD procedures
+basis.
+These cases can be highly complex because SSD procedures involve

-involve a great deal of dense legal work, numerous eligibility requirements,
+a great deal of dense legal work, numerous eligibility requirements, and

-and many federal regulations.
-The experienced attorneys at Shook &
+many federal regulations.
+The experienced attorneys at Shook & Stone

-Stone have worked on a variety of Social Security disability cases and
+have worked on a variety of Social Security disability cases and have